This post was updated on November 3, 2020. It originally ran on March 17, 2020.

 2. How resources are allocated within a process

 In the detailed view of a JVM, the per-thread allocation buffer (TLAB) allocations graph shows you which threads are allocating the most resources.
 From this graph, you can see the individual events where new allocation buffers are handed out to application threads, which provides a much more accurate view of resources within a process.

-Get started with real-time Java profiling in New Relic One
+Get started with real-time profiling for Java in New Relic One

-Real-time Java profiling and the cluster timeline view are available in New Relic One, where you can incorporate this real-time profiling with other critical observability data.
-In the future, we plan to expand the capabilities of the real-time Java profiling to integrate with other parts of the New Relic platform, like Thread profiling, New Relic Alerts, distributed tracing, and New Relic Infrastructure.
+Real-time profiling for Java and the cluster timeline view are available in New Relic One, where you can incorporate this real-time profiling with other critical observability data.

 Want to learn more about what’s happening in the Java ecosystem?
 Don’t miss The State of Java: Trends And Data For One of the World’s Most Popular Programming Languages.